hamza-yameen/Node.js-Express.js/2 - authentications-With-Email-Verification/README.md

-# Simple Authentication with Node.js, Express.js, Prisma ORM, and MySQL
+# Authentication with Node.js, Express.js, Prisma ORM, Twilio SendGrid, and MySQL

 With this repo, you'll be able to see how the node.js/express.js project should be structured.
 This is the authentication system using JWT tokens and Twilio SendGrid.